-- Note 1: Data in "Typ" column is at 5V, 25°C unless otherwise stated.
-Parameters are for design guidance only and are not tested. - 2: These parameters are characterized but not tested in manufacturing. - 3: Limited by the PLL output frequency range. - 4: Limited by the PLL input frequency range. - 5: Instruction cycle period (Tcx) equals four times the input oscillator time base period.
+Note 1: Data in "Typ" column is at 5V, 25°C unless otherwise stated.
+Parameters are for design guidance only and are not tested.

+2: These parameters are characterized but not tested in manufacturing.

+- 3: Instruction cycle period (TCY) equals four times the input oscillator time base period.
 All specified values are based on characterization data for that particular oscillator type under standard operating conditions with the device executing code.
 Exceeding these specified limits may result in an unstable oscillator operation and/or higher than expected current consumption.
-All devices are tested to operate at "Min." values with an external clock applied to the OSC1/CLKI pin.
-When an external clock input is used, the "Max." cycle time limit is "DC" (no clock) for all devices. - 6: Measurements are taken in EC or ERC modes.
+All devices are tested to operate at "Min" values with an external clock applied to the OSC1/CLKI pin.
+When an external clock input is used, the "Max" cycle time limit is "DC" (no clock) for all devices. - 4: Measurements are taken in EC or ERC modes.
 The CLKOUT signal is measured on the OSC2 pin.
-CLKOUT is low for the Q1-Q2 period (1/2 TcY) and high for the Q3-Q4 period (1/2 TcY).
+CLKOUT is low for the Q1-Q2 period (1/2 TCY) and high for the Q3-Q4 period (1/2 TCY).